MENU

 Hard work is key.
 Talent is not enough.

-The best designers know that talent is not reliable.
-It all came down to the same ol’ cliché: 1% inspiration and 99% perspiration.
-Go to work, do your best, apologize for any mistake and move on.
+The best designers understand that talent alone is not reliable.
+It all comes down to the same old cliché: ‘1% inspiration and 99% perspiration.’
+Get to work, do your best, own up to any mistakes, and keep moving forward.

-Good design is ethically correct and causes no harm.
+Good design is ethically sound and does no harm.

-If our purpose is to help people to achieve greatness without causing them any harm, then we have to enhance our practice by caring about professional ethics and the wellbeing of everything we do.
+If our aim is to assist people in achieving greatness without causing harm, then we must elevate our practice by prioritizing professional ethics and the well-being of everything we create.

 © PabloZarate / Terms of use.